To deactivate a user from a Procore account so that he/she can no longer log in to a Procore account and access company-specific information.

 - The user information remains in the Company level Directory and is archived in the Inactive People and Companies view.
 A user with 'Admin' level permissions to the Directory can reactivate the user at any time.

-- All user activity is stored in Procore and open items remains in the state they were in at the time of deactivation.
+- All user activity is stored in Procore and open items remain in the state they were in at the time of deactivation.

 - Navigate to the company's Directory tool.